 Some strategies that may be helpful for addressing toxicity include:

 - Supporting your body’s detoxification pathways with targeted nutrients, antioxidants, herbs and supplements.
 Selenium, Vitamin C, Polyphenols and flavonoids are some examples.
 For people with thyroid disease, I recommend a small dose of selenium 200 mcg on a daily basis, and I recommend a 1-2 week liver support cleanse (such as the Rootcology Liver Support Kit) at least once or twice each year.

 The Rootcology Liver Support Kit includes:

-- Methylation Support – This maintains a healthy homocysteine pathway.
+- MTHFR Pathways – This maintains a healthy homocysteine pathway.
 An optimally functioning homocysteine pathway provides methyl and sulfur groups for biochemical reactions such as detoxification, healthy immune function, brain, and cardiovascular health.